|

 At congresses on male contraceptives, though, researchers have reported contradictory effects on the fertility of experimental animals that were given dimethandrolone.
 When given low doses, animals become sterile, but apparently not when given high doses.
 [Science Daily October 1, 2007]

-In a study that will soon appear in the Journal of Steroid Biochemistry and Molecular Biology, the researchers describe how they got a,11b-dimethyl-19-nortestosterone to react in a test tube with synthetic aromatase.
+In a study that will soon appear in the Journal of Steroid Biochemistry and Molecular Biology, the researchers describe how they got 7-alpha,11-beta-dimethyl-19-nortestosterone to react in a test tube with synthetic aromatase.
 Aromatase is the enzyme that converts anabolic and androgenic steroid hormones like testosterone into estradiol.
 Aromatase is responsible for seventy percent of the gynos that you see in bodybuilders.
-Well, that’s our estimate.
+Well, that's our estimate.

 The figure below shows what happened when the researchers added testosterone to the enzyme.
 The amount of testosterone decreases, and the amount of estradiol increases.